sourcegraph/sourcegraph-public-snapshot/doc/dev/local_development.md

 3. Ensure you can connect to the database `pgsql -U sourcegraph` and enter password `sourcegraph`

-4. Configure database settings in your environment
+4. Configure database settings in your environment:

     The Sourcegraph server reads PostgreSQL connection configuration from the [`PG*` environment variables](http://www.postgresql.org/docs/current/static/libpq-envars.html).